katfsw/HTTPCatsApi/README.md

-Rebuilt the HTTP Cat's Api to be a bit of a cleaner API, and for practice

 # HTTPCatsApi

 Based off of the [HTTPCat](https://http.cat/) API.
 I re-built it to make it feel a bit Cleaner.
-Each "Status Cat" will be provided an ID, a Status_Code, a Code_Name, a Code_Desc and a ImageURL.
+Each "Status Cat" will be provided:

 | Key        | Value           |
 | ------------- |:-------------:|